 2. Filters And Fluoride Levels

-Water filters screen out fluoride as well as anything else.
+The water filters by Wellness Water Filtrations Systems screen out fluoride as well as anything else.
 Some people don’t like the idea of fluoride in their water, but is it necessary?
 According to some experts – no, while others disagree vehemently.

 It’s important to remember that even though they might be controversial, most studies show they are safe and effective.
 The FDA has approved water fluoridation for over 60 years, even though some still remain reserved when it comes to it.
 Basically, fluoride can be harmful if you overdo it, but there’s no reason to get rid of the stuff since it’s beneficial in moderation.